Pachappa Camp

 Pachappa Camp (also known as Dosan's Republic) was founded in 1904 and is one of the earliest significant Korean settlements established in the United States.
-It was founded by Ahn Changho (also known by his pen name Dosan), one of the earliest Korean immigrants to the United States and a prominent Korean independence activist.
-Located in downtown Riverside, California, the original address of the site was 1532 Pachappa Avenue but has since been changed to 3096 Cottage Street.
+Located in downtown Riverside, California, it was founded by Ahn Changho (also known by his pen name Dosan), one of the earliest Korean immigrants to the United States and a prominent Korean independence activist.
 The settlement was active until 1918 and at peak season hosted nearly 300 people.
-Pachappa Camp is labeled the first Korean settlement in the United States by several historians and the Riverside City government, but this label is disputed by historian John Cha.
-On March 23, 2017, the Riverside City Council designated the Pachappa Camp site as a "Point of Cultural Interest."
+Pachappa Camp is labeled the first Korean settlement in the United States by several historians and the Riverside City government.
+On March 23, 2017, the Riverside City Council designated the Pachappa Camp site as a "Point of Cultural Interest".